Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Admissible families of canonical stable minimal models

 \subsection{Higgs sheaves associated to a family of lc stable minimal models}

-The aim of this section is to prove Theorem \ref{thm_main_VZHiggs}.
-Recall that a family $f:(X,\Delta)\to S$ is log smooth if $X$ is smooth projective over $S$ and $\Delta$ is a simple normal crossing $\bQ$-divisor whose strata are all smooth over $S$. \begin{defn} Let $f:(X,B),A\to S$ be a family of stable minimal model.
-A log smooth birational model of $f$ is a log smooth family $(X',\Delta')\to S$ together with a birational map $g:X'\dashrightarrow X$ over $S$ such that $g$ is defined on a dense Zariski open subset of $\Delta'$ and $g_\ast(\Delta')=A+B$. $f$ is called {\bf admissible} if it admits a log smooth birational model and the coefficients of $B^o$ lie in $(0,1)$. \end{defn} The following lemma will be used in the proof of Theorem \ref{thm_big_Higgs_sheaf}. \begin{lem}[Relative Kawamata's covering] Let $X\to S$ be a morphism between smooth projective varieties and $D$ a simple normal crossing divisor whose coefficients lie in $(0,1)$.
-Let $S^o\subset S$ be a Zariski open subset such that $(f^{-1}(S^o),D\cap f^{-1}(S^o))\to S^o$ is a log smooth family.
-Then there is a finite ramified covering $h:Y\to X$ such that the following hold. \begin{enumerate} \item $Y$ is a smooth projective variety, \item $f\circ h$ is a smooth morphism over $S^o$, \item there is a $\bQ$-divisor $F\geq0$ such that
+The aim of this section is to prove Theorem \ref{thm_main_VZHiggs} (=Theorem \ref{thm_big_Higgs_sheaf}).
+Recall that a family $f:(X,\Delta)\to S$ is \emph{log smooth} if $f$ is a smooth projective morphism between varieties and $\Delta$ is a simple normal crossing $\bQ$-divisor on $X$ such that every stratum of ${\rm supp}(\Delta)$ is smooth over $S$. \begin{defn} Let $f:(X,B),A\to S$ be a family of stable minimal models over a variety $S$.
+A \emph{log smooth birational model} of $f$ is a log smooth family $(X',\Delta')\to S$, together with a birational map $g:X'\dashrightarrow X$ over $S$ such that the following conditions hold. \begin{enumerate} \item $g$ is defined on a dense Zariski open subset of ${\rm supp}(\Delta')$ and $A+B$ is the birational transform of $\Delta'$. \item For every $s\in S(\bC)$, $g$ is defined on Zariski open subsets of $X'_s$ and ${\rm supp}(\Delta'_s)$, and $g|_{X'_s}:X'_s\dashrightarrow X_s$ is a birational map. \end{enumerate} If $g$ only satisfies Condition (1), we say that $(X',\Delta')\to S$ is a \emph{log smooth weakly birational model} of $f$. $f$ is called \emph{admissible} (resp. \emph{weakly admissible}) if it admits a log smooth (resp. weakly) birational model and the coefficients of $B$ lie in $[0,1)$. \end{defn} \begin{lem}[Relative Kawamata's covering] Let $f:X\to S$ be a morphism between smooth projective varieties and $D$ a simple normal crossing $\bQ$-divisor on $X$ whose coefficients lie in $[0,1)$.
+Let $S^o\subset S$ be a Zariski open subset such that $(f^{-1}(S^o),D|_{f^{-1}(S^o)})\to S^o$ is a log smooth family.
+Then there is a finite surjective morphism $h:Y\to X$ satisfying the following conditions: \begin{enumerate} \item $Y$ is a smooth projective variety, \item $f\circ h$ is a smooth morphism over $S^o$, and \item there is a $\bQ$-divisor $F\geq0$ on $Y$ such that